 I spent most of 2014 and 2015 in pain with a dodgy shoulder (thanks osteoarthritis!) but I finally had an operation on it in April to ease the pain, followed by 4 months of physiotherapy.
 Until I saw my physio I never fully understood how bad my posture was, but he told me all about it, and told me all about his other clients – back pain and shoulder injuries through bad posture is his most common treatment nowadays and this guy is a 30 year veteran.

 I invested in a Roost stand, along with external Mac keyboard and mouse, and instantly saw an improvement in my body.
 I also stopped working from coffee shops, and I now look for proper height adjustable chairs with good back support.
 Don’t think bad posture isn’t a big deal, its a major problem and effects all aspects of your life, so invest now or pay later.
+If the Roost stand is beyond your budget, also consider the NexStand which is much cheaper.

 2) Meeting new people is hard but you gotta do it